kevin-fagan/kevin-fagan/README.md

-### Hi there, I'm Kevin 👋
+### Hey there!
+I'm Kevin 👋

-I am Software Engineer who is passionate about security and privacy.
-I enjoy creating things just as much as I enjoy breaking them.
+I am a Software Engineer who is all about diving deep into the world of cybersecurity.
+I thrive on the challenge of not only building defenses but also understanding how to overcome them 👨‍💻